MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 ## <a name="bkmk_edit"></a> Enable device upload when co-management is already enabled

 If you have co-management enabled currently, you'll use the co-management properties to enable device upload.
-When co-management isn't already enabled, [Use the **Configure co-management** wizard](#bkmk_config) to enable device upload instead.
+When co-management isn't already enabled, [Use the **Cloud Attach Configuration Wizard**](#bkmk_config) to enable device upload instead.

 When co-management is already enabled, edit the co-management properties to enable device upload using the instructions below: